google/Safelight/README.md

 ABOUT SAFELIGHT
 ================
-Safelight is a web application that aids in devoloping Halide programs.
+Safelight is a web application that aids in developing Halide programs.
 It currently works for NaCl-enabled x86-64 Linux and Mac OS machines running the PNaCl binary distribution of Halide.
 Current features include: